Nodak Electric Cooperative Board

 Pete Naastad is an excavation and utilities contractor from Traill County.
 He has lived in rural Hatton all of his life.
 Pete and his brothers started Naastad Brothers, Inc., in 1974.
 Though Pete’s brothers left the company, he and his wife, Karen, have continued to work at Naastad Brothers.
 Now their sons have joined them at the company.
 Pete is a past member of the Hatton School Board and the Bethany Church Council.
 He was also on the board of the Land Improvement Contractors Association, Community Club Apartment Board, Hatton Prairie Village Loyalty Club and was past president and a current member of the Hatton Men’s Club.
 Pete and Karen have two sons and a daughter, three goddaughters and eight grandchildren.

 Cheryl serves as special projects coordinator at the Red River Regional Council (RRRC) in Grafton, N.D., an economic and community development organization that serves the counties of Grand Forks, Nelson, Pembina, and Walsh.
 Osowski earned a Bachelor of Science degree from the University of Minnesota – Crookston.
 She spent 17 years working at the University of North Dakota, serving as a personnel officer and the outreach coordinator at the College of Engineering and Mines.
-In 2000, she was elected president of the Northeast North Dakota Human Resource Association.
+In 2000, she was elected President of the Northeast North Dakota Human Resource Association.
 She also served on the board of the Dakota Science Center.
-In addition to working at the RRRC, Osowski is a part-time freelance writer for the Walsh County Record and is a bookkeeper for her husband’s business, REO Truck Repair and Salvage, LLC.
+Osowski was recently elected to the board of the Rural Development Finance Corporation.
+She also serves as a bookkeeper for her husband’s business, REO Truck Repair and Salvage, LLC.

 Cheryl and her husband, Robert, live on their farmstead northeast of Voss, North Dakota.